 You get two attempts to pass the exam.
 If you do not successfully pass the exam after two attempts, you must wait three months and pay a $99 re-take fee.

-Currently, USA Cycling (USAC), American Council on Exercise (ACE), International Sports Sciences Association (ISSA) and the National Academy of Sports Medicine (NASM) recognize the USECA triathlon coach certification as a continuing education provider.
-USA Triathlon (USAT), ACE, ISSA and NASM recognize the running coach certification.
+Currently, USA Cycling (USAC), American Council on Exercise (ACE), International Sports Sciences Association (ISSA), the National Academy of Sports Medicine (NASM), and CanFitPro recognize the USECA triathlon coach certification as a continuing education provider.
+USA Triathlon (USAT), ACE, ISSA, NASM and CanFitPro recognize the running coach and ultrarunning coach certification.

 No. UESCA is different from other fitness or sport specific certifications in that while we do not require continuing education credits (in-house or external), we do require a science-based paper to be written on a topic related to endurance sports.
 To learn more about this, please refer to the Continuing Education section of the website.